neoclide/coc-java/Readme.md

 The following commands are available:

+- `java.updateLanguageServer`: download latest [jdt.ls](https://github.com/eclipse/eclipse.jdt.ls) from [eclipse.org](https://download.eclipse.org/jdtls/snapshots/?d).
-- `Java:Update Project configuration`: is available when the editor is focused on a Maven pom.xml or a Gradle file.
+- `java.projectConfiguration.update`: is available when the editor is focused on a Maven pom.xml or a Gradle file.
 It forces project configuration / classpath updates (eg. dependency changes or Java compilation level), according to the project build descriptor.
-- `Java:Open Java Language Server log file`: opens the Java Language Server log file, useful for troubleshooting problems.
+- `java.open.serverLog`: opens the Java Language Server log file, useful for troubleshooting problems.
-- `Java:Force Java compilation`: manually triggers compilation of the workspace.
+- `java.workspace.compile`: manually triggers compilation of the workspace.
-- `Java:Organize imports`: Organize imports in the currently opened Java file.
+- `java.edit.organizeImports`: Organize imports in the currently opened Java file.
-- `Java:Open Java formatter settings`: Open the Eclipse formatter settings.
+- `java.open.formatter.settings`: Open the Eclipse formatter settings.
 Creates a new settings file if none exists.
-- `Java:Clean the Java language server workspace`: Clean the Java language server workspace.
+- `java.clean.workspace`: Clean the Java language server workspace.

 # Supported settings